Ever had trouble finding Japanese recipes that were easy to make?

-A rice cooker is an automated electronically controlled kitchen appliance created to cook rice by boiling or steaming it.
+A rice cooker is an automated electronically controlled kitchen appliance that cooks rice by boiling or steaming it.

 Its main parts include a metal container with a circuit board that controls the thermostat and heat source, a cooking bowl, and a glass or metal lid with a small depressurization hole on it.